 Family, friends mourn Fort Worth brothers who were electrocuted

-They were exploring a wooded area, family said, when Alex stepped in a puddle that was electrified by nearby downed power lines.
-Isaiah tried to save him but was shocked by his brother’s touch.
+They were exploring a wooded area about 20 yards into a thicket of trees and brush just beyond a ball field, family members have said.
+Alex stepped in a puddle that was electrified by downed power lines on March 29.
+Isaiah tried to save him but received an electric shock as well.

 The lawsuit states that Isaiah, witnessing the electrocution of his brother, told his friends: “Go get help.
 I’m going to save Alex.”

 “Both succumbed to a painful and agonizing death,” the lawsuit states.

 According to Geoff Bailey, an Oncor spokesman, a storm on March 28 downed dozens of power lines and at its height left more than 200,000 in the Metroplex without power.